Problem Package Format

 Programs

-Validators, but not submissions, in the form of a directory may include two POSIX-compliant scripts, build and run.
+Other programs (validators and visualizers) provided as a directory may include one of two POSIX-compliant shell scripts, build and run.
 If at least one of these two files is included:

-1. First, if the build script is present, it will be run.
+1. First, if the build script is present, it must be executable and will be run.
 The working directory will be (a copy of) the program directory.
-The run file must exist after build is done.
+The run file must exist in that directory and be executable after build is done.

 Problem Metadata